Chr. Hansen: History

+In December 2022, Chr.
+Hansen started the merger with Novozymes.
+It is planned to be implemented at the end of 2023.
+The proposed merger between Novozymes A/S (‘Novozymes') and Christian Hansen A/S (‘Chr.
+Hansen') is regarded by the European Commission as conditional with the commitments offered by the parties.

+The company in June 2023 succumbed to pressure from right-wing religious groups in the US and dropped support to their LGBT+ staff.
+This caused widespread staff protest.
+Meanwhile, the merger partner Novozymes has maintained its stance as full LGBT+ allies.

 Sustainability

 Chr.
 Hansen began looking for healthier meat alternatives in the mid-1970s due to rising problems within the chicken and meat industry.
 In 2019 Chr.
 Hansen was ranked as the most sustainable company in the world.
 The ranking was given by the Canadian business and society magazine Corporate Knights and was announced at the World Economics Forum in Davos, Switzerland.

 In November 2021, Chr.
 Hansen launched climate targets for 2030 and began to reduce its carbon footprint in an effort to meet those targets.